AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 ### Rates

-By default, an allotment of 60,000 generative actions are available annually.
+You receive a default allotment of generative actions.

+See the [GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) to learn about default generative actions entitlements.

 >[!NOTE]
 >